RAD Teachers’ Hardship Fund

 - critical illness or bereavement which has impacted on earnings

-- a financial crisis in your country of residence
+- cost of living, inflation or financial crisis in your country of residence

 - unemployment or other financial hardship